Skip to content

 Before discussing the two Borel-Cantelli Lemmas, we first need to define some technical terms related to an infinite sequence of events.
 Consider the sequence of events A1,A2,A3,A_1, A_2, A_3, \dots.
 We say that AnA_n happens infinitely often (i.o.) if

-and we say that AnA_n happens ultimately often (ult.), for all but finitely many AnA_n
+and we say that AnA_n happens eventually, that is, for all but finitely many nn,

 An={(0,12],n=2k+1,kN(12,1],n=2k,kN.\begin{equation*}A_n = \begin{cases} (0, \frac{1}{2}] , & n = 2k + 1, \quad k \in \mathbb{N} \\ (\frac{1}{2}, 1], & n = 2k, \quad k \in \mathbb{N} .\end{cases}\end{equation*}